benhoyt/graphyte/README.md

 graphyte is a small Python library that sends data to a Graphite metrics server (Carbon).
-We wrote it because the existing [graphitesend](https://github.com/daniellawrence/graphitesend) library didn't support Python 3, and it also required gevent for asyncronous use.
+We wrote it because the existing [graphitesend](https://github.com/daniellawrence/graphitesend) library didn't support Python 3, and it also required gevent for asyncronous use. graphyte is compatible with Python 2.7 and Python 3.4+, and uses the standard library's `threading` module for asynchronous use.

 Using graphyte is simple -- just call `init()` to initialize the default sender and then `send()` to send a message.
 For example, to send